11:00 am

 Program Description & Details

 Step into the shoes of a history detective to discover the diverse experiences of immigrants who tried to make Steveston their home.
-First, students will explore four historical houses through a scavenger hunt.
+Students will explore four historical houses through a scavenger hunt in the first half of the program.
 After a short break, the adventure continues with an immersive activity where each group delves into a unique immigrant story.
 Armed with historical documents and fascinating artifacts like a typewriter, a radio or a washboard, students will piece together the narrative of their chosen immigrant group and uncover how settlers from different countries faced different challenges to build their new home.

 City: